A layer that can visualize feature data.

 Gets or sets the refresh interval on a FeatureLayer.

-Gets or sets a value indicating which rendering mode to use
+Gets or sets a value indicating how the feature layer is rendered.

-Gets or sets a value indicating whether the layer's symbols and labels honor the ReferenceScale.
+Gets or sets a value indicating whether the layer's symbols and labels honor the Map reference scale.

 Gets a value indicating whether the instance supports filtering its data based on time.